 Plans for Fighting Forever

-The numerous treatments—some mild and some rough—have included chemotherapy, tumor resection, a stem cell transplant, radiation, and an antibody study.
-Today, however, Maddie remains on a Phase I study medication, in a protocol written solely for her.
-The medication, for which she was granted five years of compassionate use in 2011, has kept her disease stable.
+The numerous treatments—some mild and some rough—included chemotherapy, tumor resection, a stem cell transplant, radiation, and an antibody study.
+Maddie was also able to take a Phase I study medication, in a protocol which was written solely for her.
+The medication, for which she was granted five years of compassionate use in 2011, kept her disease stable for many years.

 Supporters Since Day One